 Your task at this stage is to make sure that the wording of your paper is coherent.
 Focus the attention on paragraphs, scrutinize all sentences, and try to bring clarity to each of the words you choose.
 If you can make your paragraphs shorter, do that.
 Get rid of wordy phrases or ambiguous statements.

 Seeing some grammar, spelling, or punctuation errors, get rid of them.
 Your language should be clear and substantive.

 During the reading, try to pay attention to any details you meet.

 This part of the whole process is vital because you can see the whole picture now.
-As you may understand, proofreading should be done after you finish revising and essay editing.
+As you may understand, proofreading should be done after you finish revising and college essay proofreading.
 It is like icing on your cake.

 You need to proofread your paper a couple of times to make sure that everything is perfect.
 If you’ve missed something during the previous stages, now you can fix it.
 Make sure all your ideas are linked, and you provide your reader with a strong point.
 Get rid of any typos.